cdesouza02/Lab-Notebook/Weekly Tasks/Summer_2025_Agenda.md

 - [x] branae to requbit her negative just in case she pulled from the wrong tube
 	- label collection tubes as well
 	- do an extraction with 3 negatives
+- [ ] mentoring meeting
+	- have them figure out how long things take
+		- personal data on their work efficiency
+	- trying things is an accomplishment, even if they don't work
+	- revisit mentoring agreement
 - [ ] 15 ITS2 pcr (wed)
 - [ ] 15 ITS2 pcr (thurs)
 - [ ] pooling day